Psychotherapy and Clinical Supervision in North London

 We all yearn for recognition, acceptance and acknowledgement of who we are and what we do.
 These basic needs are sometimes not met as we develop in the young years.
-In developing an embodied awareness at how we position ourselves in the world, we can begin to have a sense of what we can do in order to shift our feelings of being stuck in our internal landscape.
+In understanding and developing a relational embodied awareness at how we position ourselves in the world, we can begin to have a sense of what we can do in order to shift our feelings of being stuck in our internal landscape.

-Mindfulness is about developing awareness of our mind/ body continuum.
+Mindfulness is about developing awareness of mind and body integral systems.
 Through this practice it is possible to change the experience of how we relate to self and other.
 Mindfulness practices are derived from the early teachings based on the Buddhist model of mind.
+Fundamentally mindfulness practices enable the cultivation of contemplative and relational skills in our everyday moments of being alive.

-The way I work as a Integrative Psychotherapist is based on an embodied awareness and depth understanding of the experience of what it means to be human which includes our potential to heal in order to lead more fulfilling lives.
+The way I work as a Integrative Psychotherapist is orientated towards cultivating a relational embodied awareness and depth understanding of what it means to be human and its inherent potential to change in order to lead more fulfilling lives.
+This is also a contemplative approach to engage relationally and experientially with the exigencies of being alive and responsive.
+It opens up the possibilities of establishing fulfilling relationships with oneself and significant others.

 Mindfulness in psychotherapy can reveal our inherent capacity for awareness and understanding of our potential to change.
-Mindfulness is a way of attuning to the nuances of the embodied way of being in relationship with self and other.
+Mindfulness is a way of attuning to the nuances of an embodied way of being in relationship with self and other.

-Integrative psychotherapy brings together the understanding from the psychodynamic, humanistic, object relations, intersubjective, existential and transpersonal approaches .
-The therapeutic process involves looking at the individual's development history, potential for existential awakening and the realisation of the essential integrity of our core being.
+Integrative psychotherapy brings together the understanding from psychodynamic, mindfulness, intersubjective, existential and contemplative relational approaches .
+The therapeutic process involves looking at the individual's development history, potential for existential awakening and the realisation of the essential integrity of our embodied core being.
 This process of psychological enquiry is held with contemplative awareness of the wider nature of the essence of being human.
 The Core Process approach, as developed by the founders of the Karuna Institute in Devon, is a dynamic exploration of what is asserted in Buddhist Psychotherapy.